SModelS/smodels/docs/manual/source/RunningSModelS.rst

   * **combineSRs** (True/False): set to True to use, whenever available, covariance matrices to combine signal regions.
 NB this might take a few secs per point.
 Set to False to use only the most sensitive signal region (faster!).
 Available v1.1.3 onwards.

+.. _parameterFileReportAllSRs:

+  * **reportAllSRs** (True/False): set to True to report all signal regions, instead of best signal region only.
+Available from v2.1.1 onwards.

 .. _parameterFileParticles:

 * *particles*: defines the particle content of the BSM model